realmcu/HoneyGUI/doc/en/tool/Resource/font.md

 <div style="text-align: center"><img width= "400" src="https://foruda.gitee.com/images/1718779202121064741/2e5506f6_13408154.png" ></div>

-* You can refer to the documentation under the directory (`\Font Convert Tool\doc`) for the specific meanings of each parameter to config font parameters by edit `FontConfig.json`.
+* You can refer to the documentation under the directory (`\Font Convert Tool\doc`) for the specific meanings of each parameter to config font parameters by editing `FontConfig.json`.

 <div style="text-align: center"><img width= "400" src="https://foruda.gitee.com/images/1724034571057169577/1a91aa47_9325830.png" ></div>